SriRamya27/PESUVariance/README.md

 # PESUVariance
 A Full Stack website which allows students to enhace their skills on topics related to data science by participating in competitions & quizzes.
-Technologies used: PostgreSQL, Flask, HTML and CSS
+Technologies used: Python, PostgreSQL, Flask, HTML and CSS